th-herve/vimwiki/docs/css_flexbox.md

 ## Placing flex item

-`Flex item` can be placed more precisely inside their container with the `margin` attributes.
+`Flex item` can be placed more precisely inside their container with the `margin` property.

 ```markdown
 A                B